 Parents and their charges departed once the lessons were over, and we pretty much had the place to ourselves.
 Using our second pot of hot water we were able to wring out the teapot to an impressive six cups, lubricating our gossiping with seemingly endless tea.

 It might have been easy to overlook this little gem of a cafe.
 It’s unlikely we’d have set foot in the tennis club without the lure of food.
 The small venue somehow manages to ‘serve’ up excellent and remarkable value dishes, with homemade cakes too.
 We were very impressed with our breakfasts, the sparky-coloured crockery and tea presented the way we like it – in a pot with hot water on the side.
+In the summer you can sit out on the lawn – which we definitely recommend.
 Add a great panoramic view of the Solent and the mainland beyond, this is a venue to ‘love’!

 This is the full-length version of the review that appeared in the Isle of Wight County Press.